devpro/terraform-projects/docs/azure.md

 ## Set ARM environment variables

-Set the following environment variables (replace with values from the Service Principal) so that Terraform ARM provider can execute against Azure
+Set the following environment variables (replace with values from the Service Principal) so that Terraform ARM provider can execute against Azure (ref.
+[Configuring the Service Principal in Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform)).

 For Linux systems: